-The Department of Psychology offers graduate programs at the master's and doctoral levels.
-Master's degrees with a major in psychology (M.A. or M.S.) prepare students for advanced graduate work.
 The master's degrees in counseling psychology (M.S.) and counseling and personnel services (M.Ed.) prepare entry-level counselor personnel for service delivery roles in community agency and educational settings.
-The M.S. program in counseling psychology also provides a track for students who wish to pursue advanced graduate study.
+The Master of Science program in counseling psychology also provides a track for students who wish to pursue advanced graduate study.

-The department's Ph.D. programs in clinical, counseling, industrial/organizational, and school psychology are based on the scientist-practitioner training model which integrates scientific and professional components at all stages of training, preparing graduates for teaching, research, and practice roles in health service, governmental, educational, business/industrial, and academic settings.
-The Ph.D. program in experimental psychology prepares graduates for teaching and research roles in academic institutions and specialized research programs.
+The department's Doctor of Philosophy programs in clinical, counseling, industrial/organizational, and school psychology are based on the scientist-practitioner training model which integrates scientific and professional components at all stages of training, preparing graduates for teaching, research, and practice roles in health service, governmental, educational, business/industrial, and academic settings.
+The Doctor of Philosophy program in experimental psychology prepares graduates for teaching and research roles in academic institutions and specialized research programs.

-At the Ph.D. level, programs in clinical, counseling, and school psychology are fully accredited by the American Psychological Association (APA).
+At the doctoral level, programs in clinical, counseling, and school psychology are fully accredited by the American Psychological Association (APA).
 In addition, the doctoral program in school psychology is accredited by the National Association of School Psychologists (NASP).
 At the master's level, the program in counseling psychology is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 Since program requirements, application material, and curricula may vary from one program to the next, program brochures should be accessed online or requested from the department if detailed information is needed.